PowerDNS/pdns/docs/dnsupdate.rst

 For more information on this, consult the dhcpd.conf manual.

-Per subnet, you also have to tell **dhcpd** which (reverse-)domain it should update and on which master domain server it is running.
+Per subnet, you also have to tell **dhcpd** which (reverse-)domain it should update and on which primary domain server it is running.

 ::